pypeaday/pype.dev/pages/starship.md

 I do not use `oh-my-zsh` for theming though and that's simply because of my other choices - I use `kitty` themes since I understood the implementation better.
 Kitty themes though - do not give me a nice prompt.

 The default prompt you get with `oh-my-zsh` themes isn't bad though (and you can pick from several default themes)...

 ![Alt Text](/images/zsh-oh-my-zsh-prompt.png)

+Notice that you get some nice coloring and some default `git` status stuff, mainly the branch you are on.
+There's plugins to show you more and that's all well and good, but again it's not my choice...

 If I don't use this then what's my goto?